 In 1841 the first Livingston County Courthouse was constructed.
 This was a two-story, wood frame building.
 Over its life, along with housing county offices, this building served as a school, a church, and, on rare occasions, as a theater.
 For three months, in 1845, the jury room and courtroom were rented by a local merchant and used as store!
 When the county decided to build a new courthouse, this building was relocated and put to new uses.

 The County's Second Courthouse - Destroyed by fire on July 4, 1874.

 In 1855, county officials determined that the space supplied by the original courthouse was inadequate for conducting county business, and a new courthouse was planned.
 The new 1856 courthouse was built of stone and featured an attractive central spire.
 Unfortunately, many of the local citizens disliked the new courthouse, feeling that it was too large and too expensive.
-The building was used for county business, and also served as city hall, and headquarters for our volunteer fire department.
+The building was used for county business, served as city hall, and as headquarters for our volunteer fire department.
 Later, iron bars were added to some windows so that one room in the building could serve as city jail.
 Unfortunately, on July 4, 1874, the second Livingston County Courthouse was destroyed by fire.
 It was believed that mishandling some fireworks led to the conflagration that gutted both the building and a substantial portion of the downtown business district.

 The current courthouse is the county's 3rd courthouse.
 Construction began on this building as soon as the lot was cleared of debris from the fire.
 Work was completed on the building in late 1875.
 This building is listed on the National Register of Historical Places.
 The architect, J.C.
 Cochrane of Chicago, also designed the Iowa State Capital.